KashifNazeer87/ASAP7nm_implementation/README.md

 ![image](https://github.com/user-attachments/assets/d01e797f-58fb-499a-8532-b75b1d89ec7e)
 Switching frequency f = 1/T where T is time of one cycle i.e time period between one fall and one rise

-Whe pMOS is ON, nMOS is OFF
+When pMOS is ON, nMOS is OFF

 When pMOS pulls Vout to VDD
 VOH = VDD = 0.7 mV

-minimum output voltage occurs when input is high (Vin = VDD) When pMOS is OFF, nMOS is ON
+Minimum output voltage occurs when input is high (Vin = VDD)

+When pMOS is OFF, nMOS is ON
 The nMOS pulls Vout to Ground

  VOL = 0 V

 Input Low Voltage,

 VIL
 – Vin such that Vin < VIL = logic 0

 Find on VTC curve the point on the plot where ∂Vin/∂Vout =-1

 Input High Voltage, VIH

 – Vin such that Vin > VIH = logic 1

 Find  point ‘b’ on the plot where slope =-1

 VNMH = VOH - VIH = VDD - VIH  VNML = VIL